-The Complainant contends that disputed domain name is confusingly similar to the Complainant's SKECHERS trademark as it comprises of the SKECHERS trademark in its entirety.
-Further, the Complainant holds that the disputed domain name targets Danish customers by using the Danish word for "shoe", and that the inclusion of the generic word "outlet" does not remove the disputed domain name from the realm of confusingly similarity.
-Further, the Complainant argues that the generic Top-Level Domain ("gTLD") ".com" to the disputed domain name shall be disregarded as it does not avoid confusion and will merely be viewed as a standard registration requirement.
+The Complainant contends that disputed domain name is confusingly similar to the Complainant's SKECHERS trademark as the disputed domain name is visually and aurally similar to the Complainant's trademark as they both share the common element "skeche" with only the last two letters being different.

+Moreover, the Complainant maintains that the generic Top-Level Domain ("gTLD") ".com" to the disputed domain name shall be disregarded, as it is viewed as a standard registration requirement and therefore does not avoid confusion.